James Edward Freeman: Consulship and political activities

-When French troops bombarded Rome in June 1849 in order to restore the pope's temporal authority over the city, most foreigners fled the violence and turmoil, but Freeman remained.
+When French troops invaded Rome in June 1849 in order to restore the pope's temporal authority over the city, most foreigners fled the violence and turmoil, but Freeman remained.
 His firsthand chronicle of the siege was published in the New York Evening Post that August.
-Within days after the French breached the city walls and on July 3, 1849 they occupied Rome, Consul Brown - who had come into conflict with the French for hiding wanted Italian patriots in his home - claimed to be ill and hastily departed his post, appointing Freeman acting Roman consul in his absence.
+Within days after the French breached the city walls and on July 3, 1849 they occupied Rome.
+Consul Brown - who had come into conflict with the French for hiding wanted Italian patriots in his home - claimed to be ill and hastily departed his post, appointing Freeman acting Roman consul in his absence.
 Freeman embraced the opportunity to assist those who had fomented and abetted the revolution.
 He personally erected the American flag on Margaret Fuller's balcony on Locanda Dies in via Gregoriana, fearing that her pro-Italian, anti-French dispatches to the New York Tribune could have placed her in danger.
 He hid the apostate Italian priest Alessandro Gavazzi in his home for three nights and helped him escape to England.
-Most significantly, Freeman contrived a sort of improvised passport for thousands of Italians who faced certain death if captured by the French or Austrians, ensuring their safe passage out of Italy and, ostensibly, to America.
-All of this he apparently did out of personal conviction and with the expectation that his diplomatic post would immunize him from prosecution; however, his consulship to Ancona was suddenly revoked and given to the sculptor Joseph Mozier and a new consul replaced Brown at Rome.
-Fortunately, the American Chargé d'Affaires Lewis Cass Jr. attached Freeman to his legation, thereby guaranteeing he could stay on at Rome as an artist after the pope was reinstalled.
+Most significantly, Freeman contrived a form of improvised passport for thousands of Italians who faced death if captured by the French or Austrians, ensuring their safe passage out of Italy and, ostensibly, to America.
+These actions were presumably done by Freeman out of personal conviction and with the expectation that his diplomatic post would immunize him from prosecution; however, his consulship to Ancona was suddenly revoked and given to the sculptor Joseph Mozier and a new consul replaced Brown at Rome.
+The American Chargé d'Affaires Lewis Cass Jr. later attached Freeman to his legation, thereby guaranteeing he could stay on at Rome as an artist after the pope was reinstalled.